cfedersp/stepwise-k8s/ubuntu-utm-vms/README.md

 * No snaps are necessary
 Then stop the VM
 Remove the USB drive
-Start the VM note the IP Address
-Delete the contents of /etc/machine-id but dont delete the file.
+Start the VM, noting the IP Address printed after login Delete the contents of /etc/machine-id but dont delete the file.
-ssh to that ip using your favorite terminal.
+On your host, copy the mount script: cat vm-prep/pbcopy.txt | pbcopy ssh to the ip of your VM  using your favorite terminal.
-copy the mount script:
-cat vm-prep/pbcopy.txt | pbcopy
-paste into your new terminal
+Clear the contents of etc/machine-id but keep the file paste into your new terminal

 chmod 775 mount-share.sh
 sudo ./mount-share.sh
-sudo apt install jo jq yq
 sudo /usr/share/host/guest/all-nodes/apt-crio-k8s-installs.sh
-Clear the contents of etc/machine-id but keep the file Shutdown the VM.
+Clear the contents of etc/machine-id but keep the file VM will shutdown.
 Stop using the VM display other than getting the ip.

 # Setup Master
 Clone your base VM, give it a random mac, add 100G NVMe and a new name.
 Wait a couple minutes for UTM to finish copying.
+Start the VM.
 Change hostname:
 sudo /usr/share/host/vm-prep/set-hostname-reboot.sh master
-reboot
 sudo mkdir -p /etc/cni/net.d
 sudo cp /usr/share/host/guest/cni/master-11-crio-ipv4-bridge.conflist /etc/cni/net.d/11-crio-ipv4-bridge.conflist
 sudo /usr/share/host/guest/master/start-master.sh